-At the heart of our knowledge-based Curious Curriculum lie multiple opportunities for our pupils to become thoughtful and outward looking.
+At the heart of our knowledge-led Curious Curriculum lie multiple opportunities for our pupils to become thoughtful and outward looking.
 These are embodied in the UN Sustainable Development Goals.
 These goals offer children the scope and ambition to consider our curriculum themes across widening global contexts.
 The goals also provide the foundation for our assembly foci.
-The Spring term UN Sustainable Goal is Gender Equality, we have looked at this in conjunction with our value of resilience in assembly and cross curricular activities i.e. International Women's Day, sporting and political role models, female space race.
-In order to support our outward looking curriculum we are ensuring opportunities are in place to teach children how to express themselves with tolerance and recognition of others' views.
+I.e. in the Spring term our UN Sustainable Goal is Gender Equality.
+This is looked at in conjunction with our value of resilience in assembly and cross curricular activities i.e. International Women's Day, sporting and political role models, female space race.
+In order to support our outward looking curriculum, we are ensuring opportunities are in place to teach children how to express themselves with tolerance and recognition of others' views.
 Our discussions in the curriculum as well as assemblies are summarised for the weekly newsletter to keep families informed.